OFA-Sys/OFASys/docs/source/start/quickstart.rst

     >>> data = [
-    ...     {'src': 'What are the names, countries, and ages for every singer in descending order of age?', 'database': database}, ...     {'src': 'What are all distinct countries where singers above age 20 are from?', 'database': database}, ...     {'src': 'What are the locations and names of all stations with capacity between 5000 and 10000?', 'database': database}
+    ...     {'src': 'What are the names, countries, and ages for every singer in descending order of age?', 'database': database}, ...     {'src': 'What are all distinct countries where singers above age 20 are from?', 'database': database}, ...     {'src': 'Show the name and the release year of the song by the youngest singer.', 'database': database}
     ... ]
     >>> output = model.inference(instruction, data=data)
     >>> print('\n'.join(o.text for o in output))